-As Foreign Affairs Advisor, Frank plays a pivotal role at the firm, leveraging his vast experience in the Middle East, India, Europe, and Asia to assist the firm’s domestic and international clients.
+As Foreign Affairs Advisor, Ambassador Wisner plays a pivotal role at the firm, leveraging his vast experience in the Middle East, India, Europe and Asia to assist the firm’s domestic and international clients.

-After graduating from Princeton University in 1961, Frank joined the State Department as a Foreign Service officer.
+After graduating from Princeton University in 1961, Ambassador Wisner joined the State Department as a Foreign Service officer.
 His first post was in Algiers immediately after it won independence from France.
 He then went to Vietnam, where he spent four years at the apex of the war.

-Frank worked as a senior diplomat in Tunisia and Bangladesh before returning to Washington as Director of Plans and Management in the Bureau of Public Affairs.
-He joined the President’s Interagency Task Force on Indochina, the entity responsible for evacuating and settling nearly one million refugees and served as its Deputy Director.
+Ambassador Wisner worked as a senior diplomat in Tunisia and Bangladesh before returning to Washington as Director of Plans and Management in the Bureau of Public Affairs.
+He joined the President’s Interagency Task Force on Indochina, the entity responsible for evacuating and settling nearly 1 million refugees and served as its Deputy Director.

-Later, as Director of the Office of Southern African Affairs, Frank worked closely with Secretary of State Henry Kissinger to launch negotiations with Zimbabwe and Namibia.
+Later, as Director of the Office of Southern African Affairs, Ambassador Wisner worked closely with Secretary of State Henry Kissinger to launch negotiations with Zimbabwe and Namibia.

-Secretary of State Condoleezza Rice appointed Frank as the nation’s special representative to the Kosovo Status Talks in 2005 where he played a crucial role in negotiating Kosovo’s independence.
+Secretary of State Condoleezza Rice appointed Ambassador Wisner as the nation’s special representative to the Kosovo Status Talks in 2005 where he played a crucial role in negotiating Kosovo’s independence.

-Before joining us, Frank served as Vice Chairman of External Affairs for American International Group.
+Before joining the firm, Ambassador Wisner served as Vice Chairman of External Affairs for American International Group.

 He is a member of the Board of Directors of the Squire Patton Boggs Foundation, which promotes the role of public service and pro bono work in the practice of law and the development of public policy.